-The Net Asset Value of the NEF has increased from the initial R2.4 billion to just over R5.1 billion as at financial year end 2021/2.
-This overall increase over the period has largely been a factor of appreciation in fair value of the NEF's listed investment portfolio and retained earnings as the loan book has grown over the years.
-There has been decline in MTN's share price from a high of R240 per share, on the 24th of April 2015, to R190 per share on the 31st of March 2022.
-This represents a 21% decline in the value of MTN, over the seven-year period, which is a significant asset on the NEF's balance sheet, comprising 26% of the total assets.
-It is worth noting that the MTN share price has significantly improved from FY2021 from R86.85 per share to R190 per share in FY2022.
-Year-to-date performance of the shares since April 2022 has declined to R127.30 per share as at 31 December 2022.
+The Net Asset Value of the NEF has increased from the initial R2.4 billion to just over R3.9 billion as at financial year end 2020/21.
+This overall increase over the period has largely been a factor of appreciation in fair value of the NEF's listed investment portfolio and retained earnings as the loan book has grown over the years; however, material unrealised fair value losses on listed investments have been reported in the last five financial years, as a result of the decline of MTN's share price from a high of R240 per share, on the 24th of April 2015, to R86.85 per share on the 31st of March 2021.
+This represents a 64% decline in the value of MTN, over the five-year period, which is a significant asset on the NEF's balance sheet, comprising 19% of the total assets.

 Total Expenditure (i.e. including funding for non-financial services offered by the NEF) has been in line with NEF activities and targets.
 Operational expenditure includes general, administration and employee costs.
-Apart from office rental and salaries all operational expenditures, are budgeted for using an incremental budget principles.
+Apart from office rental and salaries all operational expenditures, are budgeted for from a zero base.
 The overall methodology applied when budgeting for operational expenditure is largely linked to the organizational targets and activities.
 The NEF has continued with a targeted critical role recruitment drive since the lifting of the funding moratorium in 2014.

 The NEF also embarks on various projects in line with the mandate as per the NEF Act (i.e. non-financial support services) for which specific budget allocations are required.
-To this end an average of R11.3 million per annum has been budgeted for over the next four years.
-These projects are Investor Education Road shows entrepreneurship development and training, back office services for SMEs, mentorship support, and coaching for investees.
+To this end an average of R9.2m per annum has been budgeted for over the next four years.
+These projects are Investor Education road shows entrepreneurship development and training, back office services for SMEs, mentorship support, and coaching for investees

 Over the strategic period, the cost-to-income ratio is forecasted to breach the intended longterm range of 54%-58%.
 This is mainly as a result of reducing income from both investments as a result of lower available capital for investments and dividend receipts (mainly from MTN) over the period.
 In addition, non-financial support activities which are mandatory to the NEF are currently not subsidised.
+In the event that the NEF gets transfers from the dtic to fully fund the non-financial services we currently undertake, the cost-to-income ratio could be brought down from an average of 86% and maintained around 82% over the course of the strategic period which is closer to the long-term range.